Resized_Resized_20230731_182549.jpg

 Why do I feel like the luckiest man to exist?

 My starting point was suburban, my family unit was unstable and despite moving thousands of miles away from my roots as a kid, I’ve found a sense of purpose; to pursue fascinating stories.
-It has pulled me all around the world and showed me amazing things so I want to share everything I’ve absorbed.
+It has pulled me all around the world and showed me amazing things so now I’m on a mission to share everything I’ve absorbed.

 This passport-punching trek has taken me from being a gap-toothed kid in Milton Keynes, England to being the only Black-British broadcaster on American TV for the country’s most-watched channel.